You must get your pet microchipped before, or at the same time as, their rabies vaccination. If you do not, they’ll need to be vaccinated again.

 - revaccinate your pet

-- issue a new pet passport
+- issue a new pet passport or health certificate

 If the microchip can only sometimes be read